14 Olympic Moments that Changed History

 Atlanta, 1996: Games turn 100 with Ali

 Despite his struggles with Parkinson’s disease, former heavyweight boxing champion and Olympic gold medalist Muhammad Ali lit the Olympic flame during the opening ceremony of the 1996 Atlanta Games.
 It was an emotional start to the Olympics’ Centennial.
-Learn about some of the most emotional moments that ever happened during the Winter Olympics.
+Learn about the most emotional moments of the Winter Olympics.